Golang Database Library Orm Example - Get

 gorm

-Gorm is also relative simple by using a basic First()
+Gorm is relatively simpler by using a basic First()

 method to obtain a record by its id.